frostice482/balatro-imm/README.md

 ### `noAutoDownloadUnreleasedMods`

-If a mod does not have any release, don't automatically download it as a dependency it from latest commit.
+If a mod does not have any release, don't automatically download it as a dependency from latest commit.

 ### `httpsThreads`